EGPostema/DrawerDissect/README.md

 #### A. Use Public FMNH Roboflow Models

-The simplest approach - just add your API keys and run!
+The simplest approach - just add your API keys and go!
 - Requires Roboflow & Anthropic APIs
-- Transcribes tray-level labels (barcodes, taxonomy, or both) when transcription toggles are set to 'Y'
+- Modify these parts of `process_images.py` for your use-case:

-⚠️ **Modify `process_images.py` to Add/Edit the Following:**
+**API Inputs**
 ```sh
 # Replace YOUR_API_HERE, YOUR_ROBOFLOW_API_HERE, and YOUR_WORKSPACE_HERE!